semgrep/semgrep-docs/docs/semgrep-cloud-platform/bitbucket-pr-comments.md

 ## Creating and adding a workspace access token

 :::info Prerequisite
-- **BitBucket Cloud Premium** plan.
-If you do not have a BitBucket Cloud Premium plan, create a repository access token.
+- **Bitbucket Cloud Premium** plan.
+If you do not have a Bitbucket Cloud Premium plan, create a repository access token.
 :::

 Create a workspace access token in Bitbucket (only available if you have a Bitbucket Cloud Premium plan).
 Fulfill these general steps to create a workspace access token: